DemISee1/DemISee1.github.io/README.md

 ### Q: Why is my resume not showing up?

-Check the following:
+Make sure your:
-- Make sure your repository is named following the schema `[YourUsername].github.io`.
+- repository is named following the schema `[YourUsername].github.io`.
-- Make sure your resume file is named `index.md`.
-- Make sure your repository settings were properly set in step 4.
+- repository settings were properly set in step 4.
+- resume file is named `index.md`.

+If the issue still presists, I recommend you start over with a fresh repository.